rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 <br>

-## How sensor files **are now imported** to a database
+## How source files **are now imported** to a database

 Now for some heftier changes.

-"Sensor readings" are stored in one database, "sensor metadata" in another and the data is processed in `Python`.
+Sensor readings were stored in one database, sensor metadata in another, and data was processed in `Python`.
 The web application needs a database, so why not also use the same database for storing timeseries?

 If all data is stored in one database, then why not ask the database to process readings instead of using `Python`?